coliff/dark-mode-switch/README.md

 ## Browser Support

-Works well with all the browsers [supprted by Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/browsers-devices/#supported-browsers)
+Works well with all the browsers [supported by Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/browsers-devices/#supported-browsers)

 ## Credits